ed-sivick/13-burger/README.md

 * [Questions](#questions)
 * [Application_Links_and_Images](#application_links_and_images)
 ## Description:
- Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-Whenever a user submits a burger's name, your app will display the burger on the left side of the page, waiting to be devoured.
+ Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they would like to eat.
+Whenever a user submits a burger's name, the app will display the burger on the left side of the page, waiting to be devoured.
 Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.
 The app stores every burger in a database (burgers_db), whether devoured or not.
 ___
 ## Installation
 (1) Type **npm i** (install) to install all required dependencies for the app